the-muda-organization/font-awesome-animations/README.md

 ********************************************************************************
 ## How to Use

+Animations work with any Font Awesome prefix `fad`, `fal`, `far` and `fas`.
+Not tested on other icon librairies but it should work with little or no customization.

 ********************************************************************************
 ## Versioning
-Youtube LazyLoad will be maintained under the Semantic Versioning guidelines as much as possible.
+Font Awesome Animations will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:
 ```<major>.<minor>.<patch>```